Platformus/Platformus-Docs/fundamentals/platformus_core/users.rst

 .. image:: /images/fundamentals/audience/users/3.png

-While user itself has only a name, it doesn’t store any information about how it signs in.
+As user itself has only a name, he doesn’t store any information about how he signs in.
 This information is stored using the
 `Credential <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Core.Data.Entities/Credential.cs#L13>`_
 objects.
 Each user can have different credentials, and each credential has its